The Rough Guide to True Crime

-The Rough Guide to True Crime is a non-fiction paperback reference guide to national and international true crime cases by American crime writer Cathy Scott.
+The Rough Guide to True Crime is a non-fiction paperback reference guide to national and international true crime cases by the American crime writer Cathy Scott.
 It was released in the UK and US in August 2009 by Penguin Books through its Rough Guides imprint.

 Summary

-The Rough Guide to True Crime is a compilation of a variety of cases, including historic crimes, with sections broken down by the type of offenses and who committed them.
-It includes black-and-white photos as illustration.
-Psychological profiles are included throughout by forensic expert Dr. Louis B. Schlesinger, who explains the psychology of serial killers, murderers, hit men and burglars.
-The book features serial killer Jeffrey Dahmer, mob hitman Richard "The Iceman" Kuklinski, John Wayne Glover "The Granny Killer," and British "Doctor of Death" Harold Shipman.
+The Rough Guide to True Crime is a compendium of diverse cases, including historic crimes, with sections broken down by the type of offenses and by who committed them.
+It is illustrated with black-and-white photos.
+Forensic expert Dr Louis B. Schlesinger contributes psychological profiles of a wide range of perpetrators, including serial killers, murderers, hit men and burglars.
+Among the book's more notorious cases are those of the serial killer Jeffrey Dahmer, the mob hitman Richard "The Iceman" Kuklinski, John Wayne Glover ("The Granny Killer") and the British "Doctor of Death", Harold Shipman.

-Scott's story from The Rough Guide to True Crime about mob enforcer Herbert Blitzstein was selected for inclusion in the July 2012 retrospective of crime writing, Masters of True Crime: Chilling Stories of Murder and the Macabre.
+The book's section about the mob enforcer Herbert Blitzstein was selected for inclusion in the July 2012 retrospective of crime writing, Masters of True Crime: Chilling Stories of Murder and the Macabre.

-The author appeared on BlogTalkRadio's "True Murder" show and described some of the crimes included in the book that were committed in the 19th century as "a different time in America, where people like Billy the Kid could walk in and just rob a bank" and get away with it.
-And while "there was nothing glamorous about what they did, they are a part of lore."
+Appearing on BlogTalkRadio's True Murder show, the author described cases from the 19th century covered in her book as episodes from "a different time in America, where people like Billy the Kid could walk in and just rob a bank" and get away with it.
+While "there was nothing glamorous about what they did," Scott said, "they are a part of lore."